shamirlabs/docs/docs/testnet/install/manual/prepare.md

 ---
-title: Prepare your node
+title: 2.
+Download Diva
 hide_table_of_contents: false
 ---

-# Prepare your node
+# Download Diva package

 Type the following commands in the CLI of a UNIX based system to clone this repository to your local machine: